-Broad visitor pathways lead up to the reconstructed entrance gate of Gongsanseong fortress in Gongju, South Korea, and then up and down in steep delightful curves over the hills that make up the ancient fortress.
+Broad visitor pathways lead up to the reconstructed entrance gate of Gongsanseong fortress in Gongju, South Korea.
+The path then goes up and down in steep delightful curves over the hills that make up the ancient fortress.
 In its heyday in the 5th and 6th century AD, Gongsanseong Fortress was the seat of power of the Baekje (Paekche) government, one of the big early Korean states.
-In 2015 the Baekje sites of Buyeo and Gongju were listed as a UNESCO World Heritage site.
+The Baekje UNESCO sites of Buyeo and Gongju joined the UNESCO World Heritage site list in 2015.

-On a hot and humid summer day, we are glad that we have brought folding fans for this visit of the Baekje sites.
-And in spite of the summer heat, we are keen to explore the Baekje remains since many of the cultural, technological and artistic influences in early Japanese history travelled from (or via) Baekje: So it feels like seeking out the roots of our second home, Japan.
+On a hot and humid summer day, we are glad that we have brought folding fans for this visit of the Baekje UNESCO sites.
+And in spite of the summer heat, we are keen to explore the Baekje remains.
+After all, many of the cultural, technological and artistic influences in early Japanese history travelled from (or via) Baekje: So it feels like seeking out the roots of our second home, Japan.

-The next day, we explore the nearby town of Buyeo, another capital city of Baekje state during the 6th century, with a similarly wide-spread fortress on a local hill.
+The next day, we explore the nearby town of Buyeo, another capital city of the Baekje state during the 6th century, with a similarly wide-spread fortress on a local hill.
 There are almost no original structures, but the area is dotted with reconstructed gates and pavilions.
-In the town below, a stone pagoda is all that remains from the early Buddhist Jeongnimsa Temple – a rather interesting structure as it is apparently mimicking a wooden pagoda of that period (although none of the wooden structures of the time have survived the centuries).
+In the town below, a stone pagoda is all that remains from the early Buddhist Jeongnimsa Temple.
+The small tower is a rather interesting structure as it is apparently mimicking a wooden pagoda of that period.
+At least, that’s what archaeologists think – none of the wooden structures of the time have survived the centuries.

-This seems true for practically all of the designated Baekje tourist sites, and we wonder how all these recently built structures could attain their prestigious UNESCO World Heritage status.
+This seems true for practically all of the designated Baekje tourist sites.
+Indeed we wonder how all these recently built structures could attain their prestigious UNESCO World Heritage status.
 Is it enough to build Disney-style, invented history as long as it is situated at a geographic location that is known to have been a historic site?

-The only sightseeing spot in the Baekje area that we can agree is of historical importance, is the National Museum in Gongju with its considerable collection of Baekje-period artefacts – including some items found in the royal tombs of Baekje.
-Most notable are the golden crowns in a very peculiar style, but also Buddhist statues, tomb guardian animals, and some historical everyday objects.
-We do appreciate that some of the original finds are displayed here at their historical site, rather than being accumulated in the huge (and fantastic) National Museum in Seoul, where they would stand out less – although of course for most visitors it would be much easier to see them in Seoul than coming out to the provinces.
+The only sightseeing spot in the Baekje area that we can agree is of historical importance, is the National Museum in Gongju.
+With its considerable collection of Baekje-period artefacts it was quite stunning.
+They included some items found in the royal tombs of Baekje.
+Most notable are the golden crowns in a very peculiar style.
+But there were also Buddhist statues, tomb guardian animals, and some historical everyday objects.
+We do appreciate that some of the original finds are on display here at their historical site.
+Alternatively they could be in the huge (and fantastic) National Museum in Seoul, where they would stand out less.
+Of course, however, for most visitors it would be much easier to see them in Seoul than coming out to the provinces.

-Is it worth visiting the Baekje sites in Buyeo and Gongju?
+Is it worth visiting the Baekje UNESCO sites in Buyeo and Gongju?

 In our humble opinion – not really.
 While the museum is certainly worth the visit, you can skip the stroll to the actual sites.
 It was one of our most disappointing visits to a UNESCO site during all our travels.

-How to visit the Baekje sites in Buyeo and Gongju
+How to visit the Baekje UNESCO sites in Buyeo and Gongju

-Gongju is a small town 120 km South of Seoul, about 1:30 hour by public bus (thanks to priority bus lines).
+Gongju is a small town 120 km south of Seoul, with its own spectacular UNESCO sites.
+By public bus it is about 1:30 hour, thanks to priority bus lines.
 Alternatively, there are frequent busses from nearby Daejeon.
 We based ourselves in Gongju and made a daytrip by local bus to Buyeo, an even smaller town about 30 km away.

-+++The Korea trip was organized by ourselves and we did not receive any funding or sponsoring for it.+++
++++The Korea trip was completely organized by ourselves.
+We did not receive any funding or sponsoring for it.+++